ellemouton/website/content/drafts/taproot-chan-txs.md

 # Overview

-In this post, I will dive into the structure of Taproot-channel funding and commitment transactions.
-If you missed my [previous post](link) about Taproot and MuSig2, it might be a good idea to read that one first for a recap of the building blocks that will be used throughout this post.
-If you perhaps also need a re-cap of the general structure of commitment transactions then check out [this](link) post where I cover why each output in a commitment transaction looks the way it does.
+In this post, I will dive into the structure of Taproot channel funding and commitment transactions.
+If you missed my [previous post][taproot-prelims] about Taproot and MuSig2, it might be a good idea to read that one first for a recap of the building blocks that will be used throughout this post.
+If you perhaps also need a re-cap of the general structure of commitment transactions then check out [this][htlc-deep-dive] post where I cover why each output in a commitment transaction looks the way it does.

-Note that Taproot Channels are still in the design phase and so until the [the proposal] by the one and only [Roasbeef] is merged, this blog post will be a living document that I will update if any changes are made to the proposal.
+Note that Taproot Channels are still in the design phase and so until the [proposal][tap-chan-bolt-pr] by the one and only [Roasbeef][roasbeef] is merged, this blog post will be a living document that I will update if any changes are made to the proposal.
 There are currently even a few open questions in the proposal which I will try to illustrate here.

+If you have read some of my previous blog posts, you might have noticed that I love to make use of diagrams.
+Well this post is diagrams on steroids.
+To help with understanding, here is a legend showing what each colour generally
+represents:

 ![](/taprootChanTxs/colour-legend.png#center)

+Ok, ready?
+Let's dive in!

 # Funding Transaction Output